Tourist awarded compensation following aeroplane injury

 Posted: April 4, 2016

-Posted in: Accidents and Sickness Abroad Public Liability Public Transport
+Posted in: Accidents and Sickness Abroad Public Place Accidents Public Transport Accidents

 A tourist was awarded £3900 in compensation by an airline following injuries sustained when returning from an overseas holiday.
 The claimant had warned the operator in advance that she had difficulties walking and had requested assistance on boarding and disembarking the aeroplane.
 However, upon her return from holiday, assistance was not provided.
 She subsequently stumbled whilst descending the staircase causing her to jar her back and shoulder.
 She also sustained injury to her leg.